James A. Bear, Jr., served as Curator of the Thomas Jefferson Foundation from 1955 to 1974 and Resident Director from 1971 to 1984.

-A native of Roanoke, Virginia, Bear received his undergraduate degree from the University of Virginia's Arts and Sciences in 1943.
+A native of Roanoke, Virginia, Bear received his undergraduate degree from the University of Virginia's College of Arts and Sciences in 1943.
 During World War II, he served in the Marine Corps and was severely injured in the spring of 1945 in the battle of Iwo Jima.
 Following the war, Bear returned to the University for graduate studies in history and joined the staff at Alderman Library as an assistant curator of manuscripts.
-His studies were interrupted by the Korean War which he again served in the Marine Corps in the western Pacific.
-After his return, Bear received his M.A. from the University of Virginia in 1952.
+His studies were interrupted by the Korean War, in which he again served in the Marine Corps in the western Pacific.
+After his return home, Bear received his M.A. from the University of Virginia in 1952.
 A short time later he went to Boston to seek a degree in library sciences.

-In 1955, following the death of Marie Kimball, who served as Monticello's Curator since 1944, the Foundation's Board felt the continuation of her position was necessary.
+In 1955, following the death of Marie Kimball, who had served as Monticello's Curator since 1944, the Foundation's Board felt the continuation of her position was necessary.
 Effective the beginning of June 1955, Bear became Monticello's first full-time, resident Curator.
 In 1971, he was appointed Resident Director in addition to his duties as Curator, and in 1974 he was named solely as Resident Director.
 After nearly thirty years of service, Bear retired in 1984.
-Bear was then appointed Director Emeritus, a position he holds up to the present time.
+Bear was then appointed Director Emeritus.

 In addition, Bear established the locator files to track the location and provenance of Jefferson objects; acquired Jefferson and Jefferson-family related objects through purchase, loan, or gift; curated several exhibits; began a comprehensive study of Jefferson's memorandum books with Lucia Stanton; and wrote numerous publications and research reports including Monticello's first guide book and the annual Report of the Curator.